shift-org/shift-docs/site/content/pages/calendar-faq.md

 The Pedalpalooza events can be added to your computer or smart phone's calendar.
 As new rides are created, they will show up on your calendar automatically ( usually within 24 hours of the ride being posted by the organizer. ) This is a convenient way to stay up to date, but remember these are community driven events: any and all events will be visible when you view your calendar.

-In most cases, clicking this link -- <a href="webcal://www.shift2bikes.org/cal/pedalpalooza-calendar.php">webcal://www.shift2bikes.org/cal/pedalpalooza-calendar.php</a> -- will open your calendar application automatically, and it will guide you through the steps to subscribe.
-If that doesn't work you will have to subscribe manually; the exact steps will depend on what type of phone or calendar application you are using.
+On many devices, clicking this link -- <a href="webcal://www.shift2bikes.org/cal/pedalpalooza-calendar.php">webcal://www.shift2bikes.org/cal/pedalpalooza-calendar.php</a> -- will open your calendar app automatically, and the app will guide you through the steps to subscribe.

+For Android devices ( or for google calendar on iOS devices ) you will have to subscribe manually.

+### Android and Google Calendar:

+1. Copy the pedalpalooza calendar link above ( on Android, by pressing and holding the link until the "Copy link address" menu appears, and then selecting that option. )
+2. Visit [Google Calendar](https://calendar.google.com/calendar/u/0/r/settings/addbyurl) and if asked log into your Google account.
+3. On that Google Calendar page, paste the link you copied into the "URL of Calendar" box ( press on that box and hold until the "Paste" menu appears, then choose that option. )
+4. Finally, click the "Add calendar" button.
+5. 🎉 ( Now find a ride you like, and bike on over! )

+For additional help with Android and Google Calendar, please see this [Google support page](https://support.google.com/calendar/answer/37100) under "Use a link to add a public calendar."

-Here are some links for common cases:
+### Other common cases:

 1. [iPhone Calendar App](https://support.apple.com/guide/iphone/use-multiple-calendars-iph3d1110d4/ios) - use the instructions under "Set up a calendar: _Subscribe to an external, read-only calendar._"
-2. [Google Calendar](https://support.google.com/calendar/answer/37100) - scroll down on that page and follow the instructions for "Use a link to add a public calendar".
-Note: regardless of whether you're using google calendar on your ios, android device, or computer; you will have subscribe using your web browser.
-3. [Mac Mail](https://support.apple.com/guide/calendar/subscribe-to-calendars-icl1022/mac) - follow the instructions for "Subscribe to a calendar."
+1. [Mac Mail](https://support.apple.com/guide/calendar/subscribe-to-calendars-icl1022/mac) - follow the instructions for "Subscribe to a calendar."
-4. [Outlook](https://support.microsoft.com/en-us/office/import-or-subscribe-to-a-calendar-in-outlook-on-the-web-503ffaf6-7b86-44fe-8dd6-8099d95f38df) - follow the instructions for "Subscribing to a calendar."
+1. [Outlook](https://support.microsoft.com/en-us/office/import-or-subscribe-to-a-calendar-in-outlook-on-the-web-503ffaf6-7b86-44fe-8dd6-8099d95f38df) - follow the instructions for "Subscribing to a calendar."
-5. [Thunderbird](https://support.mozilla.org/en-US/kb/adding-a-holiday-calendar) - follow the instructions for subscribing to an "internet holiday calendar", but use the pedalpalooza calendar link from above.  ( Pedalpalooza is basically a holiday anyway, right? 😊 )
+1. [Thunderbird](https://support.mozilla.org/en-US/kb/adding-a-holiday-calendar) - follow the instructions for subscribing to an "internet holiday calendar", but use the pedalpalooza calendar link from above.  ( Pedalpalooza is basically a holiday anyway, right? 😊 )